mutsinzik/mutsinzik/README.md

 - 🤔 I’m looking for help with AWS, Trading/Crypto
 - 💬 Ask me about Anything
 - 📫 How to reach me: kabutobill6@gmail.com
-- ⚡ Hobbies: I take pleasure in watching/reading Anime & manga enthusiast, Working out/Exercising, Gaming
+- ⚡ Hobbies: I take pleasure in watching/reading Anime & manga, Working out/Exercising, Gaming

 ### You can find me on